 The ferry for Helsinki was scheduled to leave at 7 am, but I had no idea how these things work so I arrived at the port terminal at 6 45 am.
 And it was too late.
 I bought the ferry tickets on a partner website, which didn’t specify the conditions of the journey.
 And I didn’t bother looking that up.

-So we watched as our ferry was departing and we were still at the tickets’ office, trying to reason with the staff.
+So we watched as our ferry departed and we were still at the tickets’ office, trying to reason with the staff.
 There was no solution, but we found out that you need to be in the terminal at least 40 minutes before departure.
 It was a harsh and expensive lesson.

 This ferry was at around 10 am.
 To take advantage of the early wake-up, I walked around the old city of Tallinn, taking pictures of this cure cobblestone streets, before other tourists woke up.